-Diseases in Western Asia
+Diseases in Egypt

-There is a risk of insect or tick-borne diseases in some areas of Western Asia.
-This includes diseases such as chikungunya, Crimean-Congo haemorrhagic fever, leishmaniasis, Rift Valley fever and West Nile virus.
+There is a risk of insect or tick-borne diseases in some areas of Egypt.
+This includes diseases such as Crimean-Congo haemorrhagic fever, leishmaniasis, Rift Valley fever and West Nile virus.

-- All travellers should avoid insect and tick bites day and night. - There are no vaccinations (or medications) to prevent these diseases.
+- All travellers should avoid insect and tick bites day and night - There are no vaccinations (or medications) to prevent these disease